dusenkajozef/PassioGo_MCP_Server/README.md

 ## Example
 ### User:
 I'm at the union station at the University of Arkansas.
 What busses are stopping here in the next 5 minutes?
-I would like to go north to the agricultural part of the campus.
-What busses can I take?

 ---